 Being able to turn your head and check that blind spot is a huge advantage in such games.
 It also makes for some shiny distractions when trying to capture environmental gameplay details like the tracks and weather and lighting.
 (Seriously, check out the way the cabin interior blooms when headlights hit your rearview.)
 I started recording a few of my collected cars once I realized I’d have to sell some to afford the (multi-)million-dollar supercars needed to unlock game progress.
 Otherwise it would take weeks of grinding through races to earn enough credits.
-I ended up capturing all 36 tracks using the most coveted (and expensive) cars in the game as well as some personal favorite classics.
-Once you reach the highest collector level, you can swap high-performance engines into smaller cars for thrilling results … assuming you can handle them.
-The quickest concept cars outperform my own human reflexes.
+I ended up capturing all 37 tracks using some of the most coveted (and expensive) cars in the game as well as some personal favorite classics.
+Once you reach the highest collector level, you can swap high-performance engines into smaller cars for thrilling results.
+The quickest concept cars outperform my own human reflexes!